GaurangBhana/lab-06/README.md

-HTML java documentation of the JavaDoc comments are in the docs folder
+HTML java documentation of the JavaDoc comments are in the app/javadocs folder